 Say the cue word and throw the treats into the back of the crate.
-As soon as your dog walks into the crate to get the treats, praise the dog and click your clicker (if using one).
+As soon as your dog walks into the crate to get the treats, praise it, and click your clicker if you're using one.
 If you're working on the wait command, make your dog wait before you release it from the crate.
 Then release the dog from the crate right away.

 Repeat and Practice